AF-1/lms-dynamicplaylists/README.md

 <br><br>

 [^1]:If you want localized strings in your language, please read <a href="https://github.com/AF-1/sobras/wiki/Adding-localization-to-LMS-plugins"><b>this</b></a>.
 Based on Erland's <i>DynamicPlayList</i> plugin.
-[^2]: The screenshots might not correspond to the current UI in every detail.
+[^2]: The screenshots might not correspond to the UI of the latest release in every detail.